droosma/blog/content/post/first-opentelemetry-exporter/index.md

 For those keen to see the code, you can find it all [here](https://github.com/droosma/first-opentelemetry-exporter).

-## Building a custom collector
+## Building a Custom Collector

-To be able to run, test and debug your custom exporter, you will need to build a custom collector.
-The OpenTelemetry documentation has a [great guide](https://opentelemetry.io/docs/collector/custom-collector/) on how to do this.
-But as this is my first stab at Go and growing more and more grumpy about the changes I have to subject my development machine to every time I want to try something new.
-I decided to take the [devcontainer](https://containers.dev/) route.
+If you're looking to run, test, and debug your custom exporter, you'll need to construct a custom collector.
+The OpenTelemetry documentation offers a [fantastic guide](https://opentelemetry.io/docs/collector/custom-collector/) on this.
+But, given that this was my maiden voyage into Go, and my increasing frustration with altering my development environment every time I experiment, I opted for the [devcontainer](https://containers.dev/) approach.

-the basic `devcontainer.json` is pretty straight forward.
+The fundamental `devcontainer.json` setup is rather straightforward:

 ```JSON
 {